benjamindkilleen/markdown-cv/index.md

 ## Summary

 A Ph.D.
-Student at Johns Hopkins University, I am a member of the Advanced Robotics and Interests Computationally Augmented Environments ([ARCADE](https://arcade.cs.jhu.edu/)) research group and the Computational Interaction and Robotics Laboratory ([CIRL](https://cirl.lcsr.jhu.edu/)).
-My research interests include computer vision, machine learning, and domain generalization, focusing on applications in robotic manipulation, medical imaging, and surgical robotics.
+Student at Johns Hopkins University, I am a member of the Advanced Robotics and Computationally Augmented Environments ([ARCADE](https://arcade.cs.jhu.edu/)) research group and the Computational Interaction and Robotics Laboratory ([CIRL](https://cirl.lcsr.jhu.edu/)).
+My research interests include computer vision, reinforcement learning, and domain generalization, with a focus on applications in robotic manipulation, medical imaging, and clinician-centered surgical robotics.

 ## Education